abbiekressner/abbiekressner.github.io/kressner-cv.md

 <http://cv.abbiekressner.com>

-PostDoc at the Technical University of Denmark
+Postdoc at the Technical University of Denmark
 Department of Electrical Engineering